Pre-Work and eLearning

 Why Pre-Work?

-In order to have an optimal learning experience, it is imperative for participants to complete their Pre-Work course prior to attending their first Community of Practice.
-It provides information about ADA accommodations, an overview of eLearning navigation, tips for computer best practices, and technology checklists, which include an Internet speed check along with requirements and recommendations to ensure a seamless technology experience.
+In order to have an optimal learning experience, it is imperative for participants to complete their Pre-Work module prior to attending their first Community of Practice.
+It provides information about ADA accommodations, an overview of eLearning navigation, tips for computer best practices, and technology checklists, which include an internet speed check along with requirements and recommendations to ensure a seamless technology experience.
 It also includes information and resources to set up an optional eBinder system prior to the first day of the training.
+If you prefer printed copies, the resources for your specific Community of Practice can be found in the Pre-Work module for you to print at home.

 Getting Started with eLearning